 In Sim Cell, kids are challenged to complete missions inside a cell.
 The graphics are beautiful, and missions are narrated in a way that makes users feel like scientists.
-There are two options to explore –- a human body cell and a plant cell.
-However, only the human body cell is accessible free of charge, and even that only includes a few missions before users are prompted to pay for a full version.
+There are two options to explore: a human body cell and a plant cell.
+However, only the human body cell is accessible free of charge, and even that includes only a few missions before users are prompted to pay for a full version.

 Sim Cell helps students learn about the structure and function of organelles within cells.
 As kids use a nanobot to explore a cell, they can tap on an organelle (or other object within the cell) to scan it and read a description of how it functions.
 As they complete missions within the human cell, kids can also learn about cell processes, viruses, and how to protect the cell from viral damage.
 Requiring students to answer a few questions before moving on with their missions could improve the learning value of the game.

 There's also an obvious lack of instructions and hints, other than what the narrator says during each mission.
 While that might be a design decision, it's not always clear what needs to be done and why some things happen.
 For example, there are small blue objects floating in the cell.
 When the nanobot comes into contact with these objects, a sound is produced but no explanation is offered.
 It would be helpful to have a set of written instructions that kids can refer to throughout the game.Continue reading Show less

 Key Standards Supported